 Registration and Enrollment

-- Offered amounts default to full-time (12 or more credit hours) but will be adjusted during the second week of the term based on your enrollment.
+- Offered amounts begin at full-time (12 or more credit hours) but may be reduced during the second week of the term based on your enrollment.

 - Late starting or short-term classes in which you are enrolled in are included in your enrollment for financial aid.
 Financial aid may not disburse until your classes begin.

 - Dropping a late starting class within the 100% refund period, not attending or having a class cancelled may result in a reduction of financial aid.